 While this cake may look hard to make, it’s really not.
 In fact, this was my first time make any type of cake other than a typical sheet pan cake.
 If I can do it, you can do it!

-So, are you ready to see how to make this fun-filled, candy-covered Beach Ball Cake ?
-You’ll find the complete recipe in the free printable recipe card at the end of this post.
-But first, below are some step by step instructions along with images so you can see exactly how to make this unique and fun cake.
+So, are you ready to see how to make this fun-filled, candy-covered Beach Ball Cake?
+Below are step-by-step instructions along with images so you can see exactly how to make this unique and fun cake.

 Disclosure: This blog post contains affiliate links for products or services I think you’ll like.
 This means if you make a purchase from one of these links, I may make a small commission at no additional cost to you.
 I only recommend items I use and love.

-Please note, the Wilton ball pans only make a 6″ cake – that’s small, but would be enough for a small party (I’m guessing you could get enough pieces for 10-12 kids) because it is 2 six inch cakes put together. 😉
+Please note, the Wilton Sports Ball pans make a 6″ cake – while that may sound small, it is more than you think because the cake is actually 2 six-inch cakes put together.
+I believe this would be enough for a small party (I’m guessing you could get enough pieces for 10-12 kids).

 M&MS Beach Ball Cake Ingredients